 Asthma and allergy medications are constantly being improved.
 However, while they get better at what they do, what…

-- Q What are the different kinds of asthma?
+- Q What is the economic impact of asthma?

-- Q What are the symptoms of asthma?
+- Q What are the different types of asthma?

 - Q When should I call the doctor about my asthma?

 - Q Why are asthma rates on the rise?